The Curriculum Choice

 • Apps

-As a Charlotte Mason educator, some of our homeschool time is spent learning about artists and completing picture study.
-And, continuing in Charlotte Mason style, I try to only use living literature in our homeschool.
+As a Charlotte Mason educator, some of our homeschool time is spent learning about artists and completing picture study, as well as using living books to bring subjects to life.
+Continuing in Charlotte Mason style, I try to only use living literature in our homeschool.
 Luckily, I’ve found several wonderful children’s books about artists including the Getting To Know the Great Artist Series and Smart About Art Series.

 But my most favorite living art books are the Anholt Art Books for Children.
 Beautiful illustrations and lovely story lines tie the artist and his art into a fictional stories that are lighthearted, but captivating.
 I’m a huge fan of clever stories, and these are very clever!